A single-ply membrane installation on a low-slope roof with cover board below and three roofers preparing material.

 Single-Ply Membrane

-Material - A single-ply membrane is a roof covering that uses one continuous layer of material to waterproof flat (low slope) roofs, commonly used on commercial buildings.
+Material - A single-ply membrane is a roof covering that uses one continuous layer of material to waterproof low-slope roofs.

 Why Single-Ply Membranes Are Used on Low-Slope Roofs